-3.1 Once an estimate has been made of the amount that each catastrophe will reach, a ratio of increase of ultimate to incurred losses can be set.
+3.1.1 Once an estimate has been made of the amount that each catastrophe will reach, a ratio of increase of ultimate to incurred losses can be set.
 That ratio of increase can be carried back into each of the reinsurance treaties accepted which show losses from that particular catastrophe.
-A case can be made for varying the ratio of increase by the level of reinsurance layer accepted but such variations will be difficult to make in practice as there may easily be two or three thousand inward treaties giving rise to losses under a specific catastrophe to examine.
+The percentage increase should be applied to the residual exposure from each cedant, as it is those exposures that will give rise to the IBNR.
+The ratio, however, is only an average.
+A strong case can be made for varying the ratio of increase by the level of reinsurance layer accepted, but such variations will be difficult to make in practice, as there may easily be two or three thousand inward treaties giving rise to losses under a specific catastrophe to examine.
 It is often not possible to try to obtain more than rough approximations by taking an overall average.

-However, a type of double deduction can come into the picture.
-If the claims development of the catastrophe losses has been slowing down it may be because most of the losses involved are already known to the market but it may also be because some of the cedants have already reached the top limits of their coverage.
+3.1.2 However, a type of double deduction can come into the picture.
+If the claims development of the catastrophe losses has been slowing down, it may be because most of the losses involved are already known to the market, but it may also be because some of the cedants have already reached the top limits of their coverage.
 The projection developed by means of the graph itself extrapolates the effect of this exhaustion.
-To avoid effective double deduction at a later stage the effect of the capping of claims from those particular cedants should first be eliminated.
+To avoid effective double deduction at a later stage, the effect of the capping of claims from those particular cedants should first be eliminated.